inet256/diet256/README.md

 # Diet256
-Diet256 is a centrally coordinated, densely connected overlay network, implementing the [INET256](https://github.com/inet256/inet256) spec.
+Diet256 is a centrally coordinated, densely connected overlay network, implementing the [INET256](https://github.com/inet256/inet256) [spec](https://github.com/inet256/inet256/blob/master/docs/10_Spec.md).
 It's the same simple INET256 API, but without any of peering or routing configuration to manage.

-Diet256 makes all its connections over QUIC and uses a central server to discover the IP address of peers.
+Diet256 makes all its connections over The Internet using QUIC and uses a central server to discover the IP address of peers.
 The central server is outside an INET256 application's security perimeter, and the worst thing it can do is misinform a client about the location of a peer.
-It can't trick clients into sending or receiving messages to or from the wrong peers.
+It can't trick applications into sending or receiving messages to or from the wrong peers.

 ## Getting Started
 Either download a binary from the release page or build from source.

 ### Installing From Source
-In the repo, run `make install` and it will install to `$GOPATH/bin`
+In the repo, run `make install` and it will install to `$GOPATH/bin`.

 ## Run the Daemon
 You can run diet256 as a fully functional INET256 implementation (instead of the reference implementation).